Yussuf Hamis: Biography

 Born in Reineh, Hamis attended a high school in Nazareth, before studying at the American University of Beirut.

 In 1949 he joined Mapam and became a member of the secretariat of the Haifa branch, before becoming a member of the party's national central committee and secretariat.
-He was on the party's list for the July 1955 elections, but failed to win a seat.
+He was tenth on the party's list for the July 1955 elections, but the party won only nine seats.
 However he entered the Knesset on 21 September that year as a replacement for the deceased Yitzhak Yitzhaky.
-He was re-elected in 1959 and 1961, before losing his seat in the 1965 elections.
+He was re-elected in 1959 and 1961.
+After being placed thirteenth on the party's list for the 1965 elections, he lost his seat as Mapam won only nine seats.

 The following year he joined the Histadrut's actions committee, and in 1977 became a member of the union's central committee.
 He also served as deputy chairman of its Arab department, was on the board of Beit Berl, and was a member of the Hapoel sports organisation's central committee.